jmorenoamor/ksh-logger/README.md

     3 WARN
     4 ERROR
     5 FATAL

 ### LOG_DATEFORMAT
 Format for the date being generated for each log message, you can use any GNU date format value as show in the date command man pages.

 ### LOG_MESSAGEFORMAT
 Format to be used in the printf command that generates the line, currently it supports three string values, the first being the date, the second the severity and the third the log message.

+### LOG_STDOUT
+Set this varibale to something not "" to also dump the log messages to the standard output

 Loading the library
 -------------------